Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ### User Story

 * As a recruiter, I would like to get an insight into Krisztina's work and I also want to have a printable resumé what I can present to my superior.
-* As an employer, I visit this page to see a showcase of a potencial employed's work. </li>
+* As an employer, I visit this page to see a showcase of a potential employee's work. </li>

 ### Wireframes
- When I started working on this project, I've had a picture of the site in my head.
-This picture changed a lot in the last few weeks.
+ When I started working on this project, I had a picture of the site in my head.
+This picture has changed a lot in the last few weeks.
 You can see the progress below.

 [First drafts ](https://github.com/krisztinatxt/first-milestone-project/tree/master/wireframes/first)